Welcome to the latest edition of The Road to Zero Report

 Percentage of ZEVs in leased fleet

-Percentage of ZEV cars in leased fleet – ZEV share of cars in business leasing has grown from 34% in 2024 to 40% in 2025, driven by new additions in company cars (54%) and salary sacrifice (87%).
-This remains far ahead of the UK wide ZEV uptake of 20% [BVRLA]
+The overall ZEV share in business leasing fleet has grown from 40% in 2025 to 47% in 2026, driven by new additions in company cars (58%) and salary sacrifice (88%).
+[BVRLA]

-Percentage of ZEV vans in leased fleet – BEV vans had a 6.6% share in Q4 2024, rising from 3.4% in Q4 2023.
+Percentage of ZEV vans in leased fleet – EV vans had a 10.7% share in Q4 2025, rising from 6.6% in Q4 2024.
 [BVRLA]

 Personal Leasing Demand